 Jose: Free time?
 What’s that?
 I have a one-year-old son and a daughter of five, so your question is science-fiction to me.

 Now seriously, I spend much of my leisure time with my wife and children; they are my passion.
 About hobbies, I like swimming; I try to find an hour a day on weekdays for swimming, It is a relaxing sport, and it helps me think and clear my mind.
 Fishing, reading and playing poker also take up my free time.
 My grandfather taught me how to fish when I was a child; I like reading since as far as I can remember and playing poker is the perfect excuse to be with friends around a table.

 Cloudways: We provide 1-Click Magento installation with impressive speed & great cloud infrastructures embedded within the platform.
-Would you prefer shared hosting for Magento stores or a cloud hosting environment like Cloudways offers?
+Which top Magento hosting solution would you prefer, shared hosting for Magento stores or a cloud hosting environment like Cloudways offers?